fbef0102/Rotoblin-AZMod/README.md

 	  - *(1v1)*: **2000**
   * **Witch:**
     * Announce in chat and via a sound when a Which has spawned
-    * Announce damage dealt to Witch by survivors
+    * Damage dealt to witch is announced after witch dies, or when the witch successfully scratches a player.
     * Enlarge witch personal space
     * Witch is restored at the same spot if she gets killed by a Tank before someone startles her
     * Glow for Infected Team